sandeepmistry/node-bbc-microbit/README.md

 ### Flashing micro:bit firmware

  1. Save [hex file](firmware/node-bbc-microbit-v0.1.0.hex).
- 1. Copy micro:bit to computer using USB cable.
+ 1. Connect micro:bit to computer using USB cable.
  1. Copy hex file to micro:bit disk drive.
  1. Calibrate magnetometer, by rotating it around in a circle.